AdrianDajakaj/kotlin-ktor-client-app/README.md

 This will send the content of the request (Hello!) to the configured Discord webhook.

 **Receiving messages from Discord**
-The application can now receive messages from users on Discord directed to the bot.
 When a user sends a message, the bot replies with a thank-you message.
 Example response in the server log:
 ```bash
 Received message from user123: Hello Bot!